The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 Photo: Embassy of Ukraine in the USA

-Most of the documents are proclamations on behalf of the governor of the state or mayors of the city, where the Holodomor is called genocide, and a certain day, month or year is intended to celebrate the anniversary.
+Most of the documents are proclamations on behalf of the state governor or city mayors, where the Holodomor is called genocide, and a certain day, month or year is designated to commemorate the anniversary.

-The Massachusetts governor's proclamation begins with the words "85 years ago, Soviet leader Joseph Stalin and his totalitarian regime carried out an act of genocide by imposing artificial starvation, confiscating grain and livestock from the Ukrainian people, resulting in the deaths of 10 million innocent men, women and children."
+The Massachusetts governor's proclamation begins, "85 years ago, Soviet leader Joseph Stalin and his totalitarian regime committed an act of genocide by imposing a man-made famine and confiscating grain and livestock from the Ukrainian people, resulting in the deaths of 10 million innocent men, women and children."

-Here are a few more quotes from this document, which proclaims March 2018 the month of commemoration of the Ukrainian genocide.
-"This genocide, the Holodomor, which means" Murder by starvation, "was specially arranged by the Soviet regime to punish the Ukrainians who wanted independence for their resistance to economic, political and social oppression."
+Here are a few more quotes from this document, which declares March 2018 as the month of remembrance of the Ukrainian genocide.
+“This genocide, the Holodomor, which means Murder by Starvation, was specifically perpetrated by the Soviet regime to punish Ukrainians who wanted independence for their resistance to economic, political and social oppression.”

 "In 1933, at the height of the Holodomor, 28 thousand Ukrainians died every day, up to a third of them were children."

-“Hundreds of KGB archival documents created during the genocide describe in detail the actions of the Soviet regime aimed at destroying Ukrainian national identity by deporting and killing Ukrainian religious and cultural leaders, persecuting and exterminating everyone who dared to speak about hunger or oppose Soviet power. ”.
+“Hundreds of KGB archival documents created during the genocide detail the actions of the Soviet regime aimed at destroying Ukrainian national identity through the deportation and destruction of Ukrainian religious and cultural leaders, persecution and destruction of anyone who even dared to speak about the famine or speak out against Soviet power "

-The texts of the proclamations of the governors of Ohio and Missouri, which proclaim the entire year of 2018 as a year of remembrance for the victims of the “Ukrainian genocide”, almost completely coincide with the proclamation of the Governor of Massachusetts.
-According to the head of the Ukrainian Congress Committee Andriy Futey, this is due to the fact that it was their organization that provided the text that was taken as a basis.
+The texts of the proclamations of the governors of Ohio and Missouri, which proclaim the entire 2018 year of remembrance of the victims of the “Ukrainian genocide,” almost completely coincide with the proclamation of the governor of Massachusetts.
+According to the head of the Ukrainian Congress Committee Andrey Futey, this is explained by the fact that it was their organization that provided the text that was taken as a basis.

 Photo: Embassy of Ukraine in the USA

-November 2018 has been declared a Month of Remembrance for the Ukrainian Holodomor in Michigan, but the official proclamation on behalf of the governor no longer contains the word “genocide”.
+November 2018 has been declared the month of remembrance of the Ukrainian Holodomor in the state of Michigan, but the official proclamation on behalf of the governor no longer contains the word “genocide”.

-The governors of the states of Kansas and Wisconsin, as well as the mayor of Miami, Florida, have declared only one day a day of commemoration of the “Ukrainian genocide”.
+The governors of Kansas and Wisconsin, as well as the mayor of Miami, Florida, declared only one day as a day of remembrance of the “Ukrainian genocide.”

 Similar documents were also adopted in the states of North Carolina, Washington, New York, Oregon, Pennsylvania, New Jersey, Utah, Texas (Austin), Minnesota (Saint Paul), North Dakota, Virginia, and Connecticut.